- Works as recorder: cassette, vinyl, CD, radio, aux source to CD or external drive

 - Some reports of inconsistent turntable speed

-The Teac LP-R550USB is one of the most versatile units on the market, which is pretty amazing, considering the price.
+The Teac LP-R660USB Turntable is one of the most versatile units on the market, which is pretty amazing, considering the price.
 It plays vinyl, cassettes, radio, CDs and external sources via RCA or USB.
 It can also record all of those sources to CDs or to an external drive.

 The internal speakers are quite good for a unit in this price range, but naturally are no match for a good pair of external speakers (which you can use via the RCA outputs).
 The sound quality is great and the included remote control is a nice bonus.

-If you’re looking for an all-in-one record player to play any format of music you might have, the LP-R550USB is one of the best options on the market.
+If you’re looking for an all-in-one record player to play any format of music you might have, the LP-R660USB is one of the best options on the market.
 Sure, there are better, but they cost, much, much more.
+It scores a Top Record Players rating of 4.1 out of 5.

 It does not have RCA inputs or outputs, so can not play from external sources or hook up to external speakers (unless you do it via the headphone jack).
 In terms of sound quality, the Crosley lags behind the Teac unit.